 If you are participating in this research for extra-credit, the amount of extra-credit for participation in this study will be determined by your instructor.
 If you choose to not participate in this research for any reason, there is an alternative assignment option for extra-credit is available to you.
 You may receive extra-credit for research participation, or the alternative assignment option, but not both for the same course.
 If this research opportunity is offered in more than one course for the same student, then they may choose to participate in the research for only one of the courses.
 A student who wants to complete the alternative assignment option for more than one course should contact the researcher to make appropriate arrangements for multiple extra-credit opportunities.

-Course instructors will assign different amounts of extra-credit and have different alternative assignments for each course.
-A description of the amount of extra-credit and instructions for completing the alternative assignment option are found via your course’s online website (e.g., TRACS).
+Course instructors will assign different amounts of extra-credit for each course.
+The suggested alternative assignment is the critical reading of a scholarly journal article related to the topic under investigation as well as a one page critical response paper detailing your thoughts about and criticisms of that study.
+A description of the amount of extra-credit and instructions for completing the alternative assignment option are found via your course’s online website (i.e., TRACS) or other electronic communication such as an e-mail from your instructor.

+.
 Once the deadline for participation has passed, the researcher will list names for the instructors to assign extra-credit.
 Only your name will be included on the class list for your instructor.

 Confidentiality: How Your Information is Used